Q1hub/qMINT-qUSD/README.md

    → Day 4-30 colletral is to Re-payed in full using the qUSD minted or by if available the Re-invest feature or by intiating extensions → if none of the above been applied full position gets liquidated and you keep the full amount recieved from minting

+### The 3 types Reserves

+1. **Primary Reserve**
+   Your own locked QUBIC.
+Starts at 150 %.
+Price drop?
+No panic yet.

+2. **Secondary Reserve**
+   QUBIC from people who forgot to repay.
+   Auto-used to keep everyone’s Primary ≥150 %.

+3. **Tertiary Reserve**
+   Filled by mint fees + extension fees + 50 % of Secondary’s extra gains.
+   Final safety net — guarantees no price-crash liquidations ever.

+Only way to lose collateral: you forget to repay.
+Crashes can’t hurt you — the reserves eat the loss instead.

 ## Why qMINT on Qubic?
 - Feeless to send and recieve & instant → no gas anxiety